TariqAHassan/S4Torch/README.md

 Notes:

   * The model is tasked with classifying waveforms based on the musical instrument which generated them (10 classes)
-  * The `nsynth_short` dataset contains waveforms which are truncated after 2 seconds, whereas the `nsyth` dataset contains the full four-second waveforms.
+  * The `nsynth_short` dataset contains waveforms which are truncated after 2 seconds, whereas the `nsynth` dataset contains the full four-second waveforms.

 ##### Continuous Wavelet Transform (`|CWT(x)|`)